 - Delaying the bus schedule

 - Getting off at an unauthorized stop

 - Distracting the driver by participating in disruptive behavior while the vehicle is in operation

-- Failing to observe established safety rules and regulations

-- Willfully trespassing upon a school bus
+- Failing to observe established safety rules and regulations - Willfully trespassing upon a school bus

 Students are expected to board quickly, sit in assigned seats, and remain seated during the entire trip.
 Each student will be assigned a bus and route number.
 Students will only be allowed to ride the assigned bus.
-Students will not be given permission to ride a different bus unless there is an emergency situation.
-All emergency requests must be received by 7:35am.
-All requests received after 7:35am will be denied.
-The request will only be considered if it meets the following conditions:
+Students will not be given permission to ride a different bus.